Special Gift Offer

 Is a thicker string trimmer line better?

 This generally depends upon the task at hand.
 Thicker lines are more effective at trimming long and rough grass.
-A 0.08-inch thick spool thread would work just fine for a regular lawn at home.
-However, the thicker options have proved to be more durable when covering larger areas.
+A 0.08-inch-thick spool thread would work just fine for a regular home lawn.
+However, the thicker options are more durable for covering larger areas.

 Should I soak the trimmer line in water?

-This is actually a tried and true method.
+This is a great idea.
 String lines spin rather quickly, which causes them to dry out.
-From there, the string lines become weaker and more susceptible to wearing out.
-That's why some professionals soak the trimmer lines in water before using the tool.
+From there, the string lines become weaker and more susceptible to wear.
+That's why some professionals soak the trimmer lines in water before use.
 This gives the thread a better grip while making it more flexible overall.

 Will the grass get stuck inside a trimmer head?

 It depends.
-Sometimes, grass will get stuck if the trimmer heads have a compact design.
-You'll generally notice the lines start to tangle within the tool, and in that instance, these models are more likely to get stuck with rough grass edges.
-That said, more advanced models offer greater space and a better grip over the strings, allowing you to avoid this issue entirely.
+Sometimes, grass will get stuck if the trimmer head has a compact design.
+You'll notice the lines start to tangle, and in that case, it's more likely to get stuck in rough grass edges.
+More advanced models offer greater space and a better grip on the strings, allowing you to avoid this issue.

 What is the best material for making string lines?

-Nylon is generally considered the most durable material in this regard.
-Some manufacturers also add aluminum to further enhance its longevity and functionality.
-Polyethylene and Teflon are also commonly used to make more flexible strings.
+Nylon is generally considered the most durable material for this.
+Some manufacturers also add aluminum to further enhance longevity and functionality.
+And polyethylene and Teflon are commonly used to make more flexible strings.

 Published: Oct.
 20, 2021